-The Corporate Health Program at IMA-Tupelo, 845 S. Madison St., gives you the information to personally manage your health to meet your goals for the future.
+The Corporate Health Program for NMHS-employed physicians at IMA-Tupelo, 845 S. Madison St., gives you the information to personally manage your health to meet your goals for the future.
 The program begins with an outpatient, personal health evaluation that reflects risk factors including medical, social, work, personal and family history.

 A thorough physical examination by a managing physician follows.
 Careful organization allows the examination and extensive testing to be completed in approximately two hours.
 During this time, the physician will identify health problems and offer solutions to reduce or remove risks to your health.

 Ample time is allocated for discussion of symptoms and medical history, as well as details of examination findings and physician recommendations.
 In addition to a verbal summary, you will receive a written report, including complete test results.